IMPORT TARIFFS - LATEST NEWS & UPDATES

 Customs regulations are hard to master on your own and mistakes are costly.
 Choosing to use a customs clearance agent leaves you free to focus on your business while enjoying legal protections.

 The cost of hiring a customs broker will depend on the exact services they provide you.
-Individuals and brokerage firms alike are free to set their own pricing
+Individuals and brokerage firms alike are free to set their own pricing.
+Services can be charged individually or as part of a continuing contract.
+We’ve provided a graphic with the services a broker can provide, along with a corresponding price range.

 There are a number of factors that cause fees to vary across the industry.
 Some, like customs bonds and processing fees, will depend on product values.
 The value of some services might be more immediately obvious than others.
 Take ISF filing as an example.